Categories

 2. Borrow e-books, downloadable audiobooks & movies.

 Here are some short cut links to easily borrow materials online with your IndyPL library card.
-If you have never borrowed from OverDrive before or used OverDrive’s Libby app, both Libby app directions and OverDrive browser directions are available as well as an OverDrive video tutorial and Overdrive Support.
+If you have never borrowed from Libby before, Libby directions and a Libby video tutorial are available, as well as Overdrive Support.
 If you have never borrowed from Kanopy before, you can get Kanopy directions.

 Receive fantasy reading recommendation in your inbox monthly.
 Book suggestions are linked to our catalog for easy requesting.
 It’s FREE!
 See a ample issue or Subscribe to NextReads!